bereoff/cache-api-application/readme.md

 ## Cache Api Application

-The proposal of this project is to study the main concepts of an architecture the gets data from a generic source and ingests it on a cache structure.
+The proposal of this project is to demonstrate the main concepts of an architecture the gets data from a generic source and ingests it on a cache structure.

 For this project the stack is:
 - FastAPI
 - Redis

-The data for this project is from https://fakerapi.it/en.
+The data for the project are from https://fakerapi.it/en.

 > ### The basic architecture is: